-All Special Guardians and Child Arrangement Order carers may also be eligible for Child Benefit and Child/Working Tax Credits.
-Prospective carers should speak to their assessing social worker for more information about benefits which may be applicable, and speak to their local DWP office.
+All special guardians and Child Arrangement Order carers may also be eligible for Child Benefit and Child/Working Tax Credits.
+Prospective carers should speak to their assessing Social Worker for more information about benefits to which they may be entitled, and speak to their local DWP office.